Super Monkey Ball: Banana Splitz: Main game

+Minigames

 In addition to the main game, there is a collection of eight mini-games.
 "Monkey Target" involves launching monkeys off a ramp and onto a dart board like platform, gaining points based on where the monkey lands.
 "Love Maze" involves controlling two monkeys at the same time, one with each of the Vita's joysticks, and moving them through separate halves of an obstacle course concurrently from a top-down perspective, similar to the game Kuri Kuri Mix.
 "Monkey Bowling", as the name suggests, is a game of bowling, but with different shaped lanes and obstacles to avoid.
 "Monkey Billiards" is a four-player concurrent variant of billiards with obstacles placed on the table.
 "Monkey Bingo" is a variant of the game bingo.
 "Monkey Rodeo" involves a free-for-all where the player is placed in an area where they must collect bananas and attack other opponents to steal their bananas.
 "Number Ball" involves selecting balls in the correct order.
 Lastly, "Pixie Hunt" involves the use of the Vita hardware's camera function; the game tells the player a color, and the player must take a picture of something with the described color.
 Dependent on if and how well the color was captured, a number of pixies appear for the player to collect for points.